nouatzi/AR9285-rebranding/README.md

 # AR9285-wireless-card-rebranding
 The idea here is to use a Atheros AR9285 wireless card, and make it look like a Intel Centrino Advanced-N 6205 Wireless card.
 We do this by modifying the EEPROM card.
-We copyi the vendor/device/subsystem IDs of the Intel card into the EEPROM Atheros card.
+We copy the vendor/device/subsystem IDs of the Intel card into the EEPROM Atheros card.

 My setup:
  - Lenovo Thinkpad X230 with MacOS Sierra and its original Centrino Advanced-N 6205 wireless card